The Cult of Christmas Beers

 Christmas beers have been around for a while, reaching as far back as pre-Christian Scandinavia when Vikings made Jul or Yule to commemorate Norse gods and celebrate the winter solstice.

-In the beginning, these Scandinavian Christmas beers used dark malts endemic to the region, producing blacker, maltier beers.
+These Scandinavian Christmas beers initially used dark malts endemic to the region, producing blacker, maltier beers.
 And perhaps we can see those influences in America when Scandinavian immigrants brought their brewing traditions to the U.S.

-Here in America, craft brewers have constantly been inspired by the spices, ingredients, treats, and customs of the holidays.
+In America, craft brewers constantly find inspiration from the spices, ingredients, treats, and customs of the holidays.

-Even from the very beginning of the craft brewing movement, dating as far back as 1975 when Anchor Brewing Owner Fritz Maytag brewed the first Christmas Ale.
-Many consider this beer one of the first American Christmas beers.
+Even from the beginning of the craft brewing movement, when former Anchor Brewing Owner Fritz Maytag brewed the first Christmas Ale in 1975.* Many consider this beer one of the first American Christmas beers.

 But What Exactly Is a Christmas Beer Anyway?